 I have always thought of Israel as one of the last great acts of racist colonisation.
 But it wasn't the racism of the Jews.

-After all, it was only possible through Hitler's psychotic, murderous regime.
+After all, it was only possible through Hitler's sociopathic, murderous regime.

 And yet, most countries in the modern world are products of the same process of colonisation/decolonisation, and the radical re-working of post-WWII power that led to the founding of 200 states, many of them with internal contradictions often every bit as unjust in the form of racial domination and land grabs, sometimes underwritten by fantastical millenarian doctrines.

-Unlike most people, but like Gabor Maté, I've also travelled through Gaza and the West Bank, as well as other parts of the Arab world that hold huge bodies of Palestinian refugee communities.
+Unlike most people, but like Gabor Maté (and do watch the video above) I've also travelled through Gaza and the West Bank, as well as other parts of the Arab world that hold huge bodies of Palestinian refugee communities.

 In Gaza during the Second Intafada I broke bread with a family whose ten year-old daughter had just been shot dead by an Israeli sniper (a Druze, as it happened) on her way home from school.